pandas-dev/pandas/doc/source/user_guide/reshaping.rst

    df = pd.DataFrame({"keys": keys, "values": values})
    df

-We can 'explode' the ``values`` column, transforming each list-like to a separate row, by using :meth:`~Series.explode`.
-This will replicate the index values from the original row:
+For a :class:`DataFrame` column with nested, list-like values, :meth:`~Series.explode` will transform each list-like value to a separate row.
+The resulting :class:`Index` will be duplicated corresponding to the index label from the original row:

 .. ipython:: python

    df["values"].explode()

-You can also explode the column in the :class:`DataFrame`.
+:class:`DataFrame.explode` can also explode the column in the :class:`DataFrame`.

 .. ipython:: python

    df.explode("values")

-:meth:`Series.explode` will replace empty lists with ``np.nan`` and preserve scalar entries.
-The dtype of the resulting :class:`Series` is always ``object``.
+:meth:`Series.explode` will replace empty lists with a missing value indicator and preserve scalar entries.

 .. ipython:: python